Hancock County License Hearing Guide

 Related Guides

-Hancock DUI License Suspension & ALR Hearing: Don't Lose Your Driving Privileges
+Hancock County DUI License Suspension & ALR Hearing

-• Where to Request: You must request the hearing through the Tennessee Department of Safety (DPS).
+• Where to Request: The request must be sent to the Tennessee Department of Safety's Driver Improvement Division.

-• What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
-This suspension will take effect without any further notice, and you will lose your opportunity to challenge it.
-Do not miss this deadline!
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so it's imperative to act quickly.

 Automatic License Suspension